AIcharon-stt/Public-traffic-datasets/README.md

-# Public-traffic-datasets
+# Public-Traffic-Datasets

 This work presents a comprehensive collection of publicly available traffic datasets for research and applications in transportation, urban planning, and intelligent transportation systems.

 ⚠️ **Note: This repository is under active development.
-New datasets and resources are continually being added.** ⚠️
+New datasets and resources are continually being added.**

 ⚠️ **Important: Due to file size limitations, many of the larger datasets are not directly uploaded to this repository.
-If you need access to these datasets, please contact us at ttshi3514@163.com or QQ: 1765309248.** ⚠️
+If you need access to these datasets, please contact us at ttshi3514@163.com or QQ: 1765309248.**

 ---